 The number of wealth management providers has exploded in the last two decades, making it harder than ever before for families and individuals to identify the right wealth advisor.
 FOX offers extensive resources to help wealth owners evaluate the advisor landscape and understand different advisor types and service offerings.
 In addition, owners can access information on every step in the client/advisor relationship from evaluating qualifications, understanding alignment of interests, identifying potential conflicts and evaluating performance.

-This white paper helps families understand the services they need, according to the complexity of their wealth management goals and needs.
+This white paper helps families understand the complexity of their wealth management goals and needs.

 Custody of assets is a serious issue for investors and raises many considerations besides the safekeeping of assets.

 Selecting a wealth advisor may feel like an overwhelming and intimidating task and some families will postpone taking action or make a hasty and uninformed decision.
 Where do you begin?
 What should you be concerned about?
 In this program, you will gain an understanding of best practices in the wealth advisor selection process, questions to ask and things to consider while performing due diligence.
 Members of the FOX consulting team, Karen Neal and Charlie Grace, will examine how to choose the most applicable business and service model, negotiate terms and fees and explore six areas for evaluating firms.
 Real case examples and stories will be highlighted to illustrate best practices pertaining to selecting a wealth advisor, with an overview of the new FOX Directory of Leading Wealth Advisors

 When interviewing a wealth advisor, you might choose from among this list of questions the ones that are most relevant for your situation.